Learn how to partner with indirect providers in the Cloud Solution Provider program

 Your indirect provider needs to have a reseller relationship with your customers to submit orders on their behalf.

-Your CSP country and the CSP regions where you do business
+Your CSP country/region and the CSP regions where you do business

 Your legal business location as a CSP indirect reseller determines the indirect providers with whom you can work as well as the regions where you can do CSP business.
 Learn more by reading Cloud Solution Provider program regional markets and currencies where you can sell CSP offers.